BenWassa/Janus/docs/development/dashboard.md

 python src/dashboard/run_dashboard.py
 ```

+### Features

+- Choose between built-in policies and run simulations with a click
+- View line charts of trait progression and bar charts of final scores
-A browser window will open with controls to select a policy and execute a run.
-Results are saved under `data/test_results/` for later inspection.
+- Each run is saved under `data/test_results/` for later inspection